 By the nineteenth century, the first electric generator that could be used with hydraulics.
 In the late 19th century, hydropower became a source for generating electricity.

 In 1879 Niagara Falls had the first hydroelectric power plant.
 Then in 1881, they powered the street lights in the city of Niagara Falls by hydropower.
-The United States in 1882 began operating the world’s first hydroelectric power plant in Appleton, Wisconsin.
+In the United States in 1882 began operating the world’s first hydroelectric power plant in Appleton, Wisconsin.

 In the 1830s, the US canal-building used hydropower.
 It was to provide energy to transport barrage traffic up and down steep hills using inclined plane railroads.

-James R.Francis in 1848 transformed the open water moved wheel into an enclosed turbine that is, water motor. then they improve these designs to create a turbine with 90% efficiency.
+James R.Francis, in 1848 transformed the open water moved wheel into an enclosed turbine, that is, a water motor.
+Then they improve these designs to create a turbine with 90% efficiency.

 In 1870 Laster Allan Pelton developed a high-efficiency Pelton wheel impulse turbine that utilized hydropower from the high headstreams.
 A characteristic of the mountainous California interior.

 Electricity produced by the hydroelectric power plant is simply similar to electricity produced by coal power plants.
-Both plants use a power source to turn the turbine, which in turn turns the metal shaft connected to an electric generator to produce the electricity.
+Both plants use a power source to turn the turbine, which turns the metal shaft connected to an electric generator to produce electricity.

 The following are other means of modern energy production.

 The energy in the falling raindrop isn’t a lot to produce electricity.
-The French Atomic Energy Commission built a device with a special plastic to convert the vibrational energy of the raindrop turning it into electricity.
+The French Atomic Energy Commission built a special plastic device to convert the raindrop’s vibrational energy, turning it into electricity.
 The generated electricity is not much but enough to power a couple of standard laser pointers.

-Hydrogen fuel can be turned into electricity with a fuel cell.
-Also, it isn’t easy to get pure hydrogen, thus researchers are working on ways to split hydrogen from water without using more energy.
+A fuel cell can turn hydrogen fuel into electricity.
+Also, it isn’t easy to get pure hydrogen.
+Thus researchers are working on ways to split hydrogen from water without using more energy.

 The U. S. Navy developed a method for turning the seawater into jet fuel.
-Additionally, the electricity is used to split water into hydrogen and oxygen.
-Then the hydrogen is combined with carbon dioxide and dissolved in the water to produce a hydrocarbon (aka jet fuel).
+Additionally, he used electricity to split water into hydrogen and oxygen and then combined the hydrogen with carbon dioxide and dissolved in the water to produce a hydrocarbon (aka jet fuel).

 This method was patented back in 1975 as they built a really tall tower with an upper lip.
-Over this lip, there was a fine mist of water that absorbs heat from the air and evaporates.
-So a dense, cool airflow to the bottom of the structure drives a huge turbine that produces electricity.
+Over this lip, a fine mist of water absorbs heat from the air and evaporates.
+A dense, cool airflow to the bottom of the structure drives a huge turbine that produces electricity.

 This method works best in hot, arid places where there is a lot of water.

-Power is produced in geothermal from the heat inside the earth.
-So we can exploit sites where there are deeper rocks below the surface and pump down cold water through wells.
-This is to be heated and then the water is extracted from other wells.
+The heat inside the earth produces the power used in geothermal.
+So we can exploit sites where there are deeper rocks below the surface and pump down cold water through wells until it heats, and then extract the water from other wells.

-Thus, under special conditions of pressure and temperature is turned into steam which is used to drive generators and produce electricity.
+Thus, under special conditions of pressure and temperature turns into steam, which we use to drive generators and produce electricity.

-The difference for biofuels is that they don’t need any additional application of water before being harvested.
-It is believed that by the year 2030, 8% of U. S. freshwater may go to biofuel production.
+The difference for biofuels is that they don’t need any additional water application before being harvesting them.
+It is possible that by the year 2030, 8% of U. S. freshwater may go to biofuel production.

-We pump water in hydraulic fracturing deep underground to create cracks to allow access to trapped oil or natural gas.
+We pump water in hydraulic fracturing deep underground to create cracks to allow trapped oil or natural gas access.
 Unfortunately, in some countries diverting water for freaking is depleting already in stressed supplies.

-Dam: It is used to raise the level of water in the river.
-It enables to create the falling water and controls the flow of water and the reservoir store the energy.
+Dam: We use it to raise the level of water in the river.
+It enables creating the falling water and controls the water flow, and the reservoir stores the energy.

-Turbine: The turbine spins as a result of the force of the falling water to convert the kinetic energy of this water into mechanical energy.
+Turbine: The turbine spins due to the falling water’s force to convert the kinetic energy of this water into mechanical energy.

-Generator: the generator is connected to the turbine by shafts and gears so it spins when the turbine spins and converts the mechanical energy into electrical energy.
+Generator: The generator connects to the turbine by shafts and gears, so it spins when the turbine spins and converts the mechanical energy into electrical energy.
 The generator work follows the principle of Faraday.
-It says that when a magnet is moved to past a conductor it’ll cause electricity to flow.
+It says that when a magnet moves past a conductor, it’ll cause electricity to flow.

 Transmission lines: This transmits electricity stepped up by transformers from hydropower plants to homes, hospitals, and businesses.